The LORD's Love for Jacob

 The Near Approach of the Day of Judgment

 17 You have wearied the Lord with your words.
-"How have we wearied him?" you ask.
-By saying, "All who do evil are good in the eyes of the Lord, and he is pleased with them" or "Where is the God of justice?"
+Yet you say, "How have we wearied him?"
+By saying, "All who do evil are good in the sight of the Lord, and he delights in them."
+Or by asking, "Where is the God of justice?"

 The Payment of Tithes